 Modify 5.2.6 as follows:

-An implementation may require the transmission of the same data to a group of devices based on criteria such as geographic location (district, block, floor…), device type (actuators, sensors…), etc. These devices are organized into static and administratively defined multicast groups assigned with a short address.
-The set of short addresses ranging from 0xff00 to 0xfffd is reserved for multicast groups.
-Multicast routing should be addressed by the L2R sublayer only if the L2R mesh uses short addresses.
-Multicast groups may be dynamic and 64-bit multicast addresses may also optionally be defined if required by the implementer.
-In these cases, the dynamic management of the groups is out of the scope of this document.
-Multicast routing is handled by the L2R sublayer if the L2R Multicast field in the L2R-D IE is set to 1.
-If the L2R Multicast field is set to 0 or if a multicast group is not assigned a short multicast MAC address, multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.
+An implementation may require the transmission of the same data to a group of devices based on criteria such as geographic location (district, block, floor…), device type (actuators, sensors…), etc. These devices are organized into static and administratively defined multicast groups.
+A multicast group may be assigned a short address within the interval of 0xff00 to 0xfffd, or with a 64-bit multicast group address.
+64-bit multicast addresses should be defined by the implementer if used.
+The management of the groups is out of the scope of this document.
+Multicast routing is handled by the L2R sublayer if the L2R multicast parameter of the corresponding MT is TRUE.
+Otherwise, multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

 Multicast route establishment is achieved through the transmission of RA IEs.
+If a device belongs to a multicast group and if multicast routing is handled by the L2R sublayer, the next higher layer informs the L2R sublayer with an L2R-MULTICAST-SUBSCRIPTION.request primitive.
+Upon reception of the primitive, the L2R sublayer includes the multicast address(es) in its RA IEs.
+The L2R sublayer also holds the multicast address(es) in l2rMulticastAddressList.
+If the device is the mesh root, the L2R sublayer records the devices multicast address(es) in l2rMulticastAddressList but does not transmit RA IEs.

 A device belonging to one or more multicast groups sets the Multicast Subscription Present field to 1 and includes the corresponding multicast address(es) in the Multicast Subscription field in its RA IE during the DS route establishment procedure.
 The Multicast Subscription field of the RA IE is described in 6.2.1.7.
-If a device receives an RA IE with the Multicast Subscription Present field set to 1, the multicast address(es) therein is treated as a unicast address and is recorded in the list of reachable multicast groups of the neighbor from which the RA IE was received.

-If a device belongs to a multicast group and if multicast routing is handled by the L2R sublayer, the next higher layer informs the L2R sublayer with an L2R-MULTICAST-SUBSCRIPTION.request primitive.
-Upon reception of the primitive, the L2R sublayer includes the multicast address(es) in its RA IEs.
 After the transmission of the RA IE with the multicast subscription information, the L2R sublayer notifies the next higher layer with an L2R-MULTICAST-SUBSCRIPTION.confirm primitive.
 This procedure is illustrated in Figure 19.
 The L2R-MULTICAST-SUBSCRIPTION.request and L2R-MULTICAST-SUBSCRIPTION.confirm primitives are described in 7.1.3.1 and 7.1.3.2 respectively.
 If a device has left a multicast group, the next higher layer informs the L2R sublayer with the L2R-MULTICAST-SUBSCRIPTION.request with the corresponding multicast address omitted.
-The change is reflected in the next scheduled RA IE.
+The change is reflected in the next scheduled RA IE and in l2rMulticastAddressList.

+If a device receives an RA IE with the Multicast Subscription Present field set to 1, the multicast address(es) therein is treated as a unicast address and is recorded in the list of reachable multicast groups of the neighbor from which the RA IE was received.

 Modify the 5.4.2 as follows:

-Multicast routing is handled by the L2R sublayer if the L2R Multicast field in the L2R-D IE is set to 1.
-In this case, multicast routing is performed using short addresses within the range 0xff00 to 0xfffd.
-Otherwise, multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.
+Multicast routing is handled by the L2R sublayer in an L2R mesh if L2R Multicast in the corresponding MT is TRUE.